Anchorsify/Anchorsify.github.io/_projects/Fuuton.md

  - Seal Speed: 25
  - Tags: Blunt, Projectile

-Effects: After completing this technique's seals you may use it immediately (as Speed 10, and Delay 0), or begin 'charging' it as a Variable Speed Action.
+Effects: After completing this technique's seals you may use it immediately (as Speed 10, and Delay 0), or begin 'charging' it.
 X is the number of IC spent charging Renkuudan.

 You do not need to declare how long you intend to do this.
 For example, say you finished the handseals on IC 100.
 You would then be able to declare you were charging Renkuudan, without specifying when you intended to stop.
 On IC 120, an enemy might begin running towards you; at this point you could stop charging and fire your technique, with X = 20.
 X can never exceed 50.
 The severity of wounds for Renkuudan are reduced by one category (major to minor, minor to no wound, and so on).
 Renkuudan uses double your normal ninjutsu damage bonus for its damage.